Mădălina Manole: 2002–2010

 Manole was married to the composer Şerban Georgescu, 15 years older than she was.
 After their divorce, Mădălina Manole said, "[T]here were moments in the day that I adored him and other times when I would want to shoot him."

 On June 8, 2009, she gave birth to a son when she was 42 years old.
 The baby boy was 2,600 g and measured 56 cm, born two weeks earlier than expected.
 In early October 2009, she married her boyfriend Peter (Petru) Mircea, and she named her son Peter (Petru) Jr.

 On February 19, 2010, she released a new album.
 The album was entitled "09 Mădălina Manole", and it was her 9th album.

 While working on her album, Mădălina Manole fell ill due to accumulated fatigue.

 Death

 Madalina was found dead by her husband at their house in the early morning of July 14, 2010, her 43rd birthday, after an apparent suicide.
 She allegedly caused her own death by drinking nearly half a litre of carbofuran.

-Due to fact that she killed herself, she received only a shorter religious burial service, outside the church.
+Due to the fact that she killed herself, she received only a shorter religious burial service, outside the church.

 Mădălina is buried at the Bolovani cemetery in Ploiești.
 The funeral was attended by about 5,000 people.